Asian American Speaker

 Yet, Asian Americans are the fastest-growing minority in the US.
 It’s time to change the narrative of AANHPI (Asian American Native Hawaiian Pacific Islander).

 As a bilingual and bicultural 4th generation Japanese American, born between a 3rd generation Japanese American father from Hawaii and a native Japanese mother, I know what it feels like to not belong: Not American enough in America, not Japanese enough in Japan.
-As a dancer, I have been repeatedly excluded from roles due to my ethnicity.
+As a dancer, actress, and performing artist, I have been repeatedly excluded from roles due to my ethnicity.
 As a social entrepreneur, I’ve found myself as the only Asian American in many spaces, including DEI spaces.

-Please consider inviting me as a speaker and/or performer to add to the conversation about the Asian American experience at your enterprise, campus, or event.
+Invite me as a speaker and/or performer to add to the conversation about the Asian American experience at your enterprise, campus, or event.

 AANHPI Speaking Topics Include: